 Accommodations in Whittier are limited, and we suggest you contact the Whittier Chamber of Commerce for an up to date listing.
 Additional choices are available in nearby Anchorage and Girdwood.
 A large number of visitors stay in Whittier just for the day, either on a day tour or connecting with a cruise ship.

 Whittier Tours and Attractions

 Whittier offers a number of great day tours including kayaking, fishing and glacier cruises.
-One of our favorite choices is a glacier cruise from Major Marine Tours.
+One of our favorite choices is a Prince William Sound Glacier and Wildlife Cruise.